The main purpose of a business website is to communicate information about your brand and the products/services you offer.

-It’s particularly helpful if your contact centre receives a high volume of calls as it can reduce the demand on your phone lines and agents.
+It’s particularly helpful if your contact centre receives a high volume of calls as it can reduce the demand on your phone lines.

-For example, if you notice that a lot of customers drop off your site on a certain page, you can programme a live chat widget to pop up to encourage the visitor to contact an agent for guidance.
+For example, if you notice that a lot of customers drop off your site on a certain page, you can programme a live chat widget to pop up to encourage the visitor to contact ask for assistance.

 If you choose to install live chat on your website, check out our extensive guide on web chat best practices to learn more about how to implement it, train your agents and get the most of the software.